gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone1/UserStory3.md

 ### User story

-*As a HIGHLY STRATEGIC PLAYER, I want to be able to change the targeting options of turrets and or units (change attack priority to, eg: stronger enemies, shields, bullets) so that my base's defense strategy is flexible according to my current needs.*
+As a HIGHLY STRATEGIC PLAYER, I want to be able to change the targeting options of statically-placed, ranged weapons,  so that my base's defense strategy is flexible according to my current needs.

 #### Notes

-*No notes*
+Change attack priority to, eg: stronger enemies, shields, bullets

 ### Review